 What is a cardiac PET scan?

 A PET scan of the heart is a noninvasive nuclear imaging test.
 It uses radioactive tracers (called radionuclides) to produce pictures of your heart.
-Doctors use cardiac PET scans to diagnose coronary artery disease (CAD) and damage due to a heart attack.
+Health care professionals use cardiac PET scans to diagnose coronary artery disease (CAD) and damage due to a heart attack.
 PET scans can show healthy and damaged heart muscle.
-Doctors also use PET scans to help find out if you will benefit from a percutaneous coronary intervention (PCI) such as angioplasty and stenting, coronary artery bypass surgery (CABG) or another procedure.
+PET scans are also used to help find out if you will benefit from a percutaneous coronary intervention (PCI) such as angioplasty and stenting, coronary artery bypass surgery (CABG) or another procedure.

-A PET scan is a very accurate way to diagnose coronary artery disease and detect areas of low blood flow in the heart.
+A PET scan can accurately diagnose coronary artery disease and detect areas of low blood flow in the heart.
 PET can also identify dead tissue and injured tissue that’s still living and functioning.
 If the tissue is viable, you may benefit from a PCI or coronary artery bypass surgery.

 How does a PET scan work?

 A radioactive tracer is injected into your bloodstream.
 The tracers used for PET are mostly natural body compounds such as glucose, water or ammonia, which are labeled or “tagged” with a small amount of radioactive material.
 Inside your body the radioactive tracer produces a type of energy called a gamma ray.
 Gamma rays are detected by a gamma detector and are used to produce a series of clear images of your heart.
 Images of thin slices made all the way through the heart can be produced from all different directions and angles.

 Computer graphics can be used to create a three-dimensional image of your heart from the thin-slice images.

 Your health care professional will be able to tell whether your heart muscle is functioning by how well it takes up and uses the different tracers.
 Your health care professional will examine the images to find where the tracer is.
 Viable heart tissue will take in more of the tracer than tissue that’s no longer viable.